dipsuw/Capstone590/README.md

 * other demographic factors related to gentrification, and
 * how Seattle neighborhoods are likely to change in 2018.

+Click the link to download a pdf version of the poster summarizing our project: <a href="https://raw.githubusercontent.com/dipsuw/Capstone590/master/Images/SeattleGentrificationAtlas_poster.pdf">download pdf </a>

 ## Overview of Repository Contents
  * [Code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code) contains relevant Jupyter Notebook files.
  * [Data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/data) contains shapefiles and the CSV files with data used in this project and the gentrification status labels we generated.